 Each of the 57 original replicas should bear a unique serial number.
 For over a decade, my quest to see all the bells has been guided by a list I got from the fine folks at the Liberty Bell Museum in Allentown, PA.
 That list includes locations and serial numbers for 55 bells.

 But I recently discovered there were at least 57 numbered bells — one of which has been missing for decades — and the serial numbers don’t all match up.
 So I’m now working to confirm all the serial numbers and make necessary corrections to the list.

 The Texas bell should be number 21.
 To document it, I’m armed with a scope for my iPhone to find and shoot the half-inch-tall, raised serial number.
 The digits will be above either the word proclaim on the front of the bell or the word unto on the back.

 There is no serial number to be found on the Texas bell, however.
-Curiously, it’s also missing the words Paccard Annecy-France which are inscribed above the bottom set of rings on most original replicas.
+Curiously, it’s also missing the words Paccard Annecy-France inscribed above the bottom set of rings on most original replicas.

-My best guess is that some of the replicas lack a serial number or have serial numbers in less visible locations.
+My best guess is that some replicas lack serial numbers or have serial numbers in less visible locations.

-The Texas Liberty Bell replica somehow feels both revered and neglected in this location.
+The Texas Liberty Bell replica feels revered and neglected in this location.
 It has weathered more than I’d expect for a bell that’s been indoors since 1950.

 Understandably hard to reach, the bell has accumulated seemingly a decade’s-worth of dust.
 Some sort of sticky liquid is dripping down from the rotunda dome onto the front side of the bell.